TyThompson/SmartTrainers/README.md

 World of Warcraft Build 30300

 Made for Project Epoch
+* Rogues have axes

-(Rogues have axes, Druids have polearms)
+* Druids have polearms